SumoLogic/sumologic-documentation/docs/search/optimizing-search-with-partitions.md

 ## What are Partitions?

-A partition stores your data in an index separate from the rest of your account's data so you can [optimize searches](Optimizing_Search_with_Partitions/...md "Optimize Search Performance"), [manage variable retention](../../Manage/Partitions_and_Data_Tiers/11_Manage_Indexes_with_Variable_Retention.md "Manage Indexes with Variable Retention"), and specify certain [data to forward to S3](../../Manage/Data-Forwarding/Configure-Data-Forwarding-from-Sumo-Logic-to-S3.md "Forwarding Data from Sumo Logic to S3").
+A partition stores your data in an index separate from the rest of your account's data so you can optimize searches, [manage variable retention] (../../Manage/Partitions_and_Data_Tiers/11_Manage_Indexes_with_Variable_Retention.md), and specify certain [data to forward to S3] (../../Manage/Data-Forwarding/Configure-Data-Forwarding-from-Sumo-Logic-to-S3.md ).

 Partitions route your data to an index becoming a separate subset of data in your account.
 Creating smaller and separate subsets of data is central to search optimization.
 When you run a search against an index, results are returned more quickly and efficiently because the search runs against a smaller data set.